aiplanethub/genai-stack/README.md

         - _name_: should the Loaderclass from the required loader you have added above(key `etl`)

         - _fields_: should be a nested dictionary with the fields required for the loader.

-    3.1.3. __openai_api_key_ : in fields holds the API key for OpenAI.

-    3.1.4.
+    3.1.3.
 Key _vectordb_ holds a json to know about the destination of that data i.e., Vector database.
        - _name_: should be the name of the open source Vector database, for e.g., ChromaDB and Weaviate
        - _class_name_: a namespace for the data to store in.